 Regular sweeping with a soft bristled broom will get rid of dust and rogue bits of grit on your wood floor which could cause damage if allowed to accumulate.
 You can also vacuum – ideally with a soft brush attachment to avoid scratching.
 Just remember that a gentle touch is the best way to clean your wood floor.

 Wetness can damage a hardwood floor so always use a well-wrung mop when cleaning, taking care to remove excess liquid immediately.
 We have developed a Floor Cleaner solution for safe use on wood floors.
-Formulated for an oiled or lacquered finish, frequent use will help to maintain your floor’s lovely finish.
+Formulated for an oiled or urethane finish, frequent use will help to maintain your floor’s lovely finish.

 Despite what you might read online, do not use water and vinegar, soap-based cleaner, wax or steam cleaners on your wood floor.
 These can dull the floor’s finish, leave an ugly residue or subject your floor to excessive heat and water which could lead to long-term damage.

 If you have an oiled floor, regular vacuuming and well-wrung mopping will protect its beautiful look and feel.
 But for a deeper clean now and again, use Woodpecker One Coat Soap.
 This clever product will clean your floor and form a protective film, helping to build its surface resistance over time and make your floor even easier to clean.

 When it comes to taking care of your wood floor, the natural place to start is at the door, and a good quality floor mat will catch dirt and grit, preventing damage further into your home.
 Grit underfoot is like sandpaper, scratching the floor’s finish, so consider fitting Woodpecker Coir Matting which provides a barrier to wet and dirty feet.